danieljpgo/another-todo-list/README.md

 ## Goals

 The goals of this project were:
+- Build an app with a focus on accessibility, cover the bases and learn in the process.
+- Develop my first app using TDD.
-- Develop a pattern of how to build a global state using `useReducer`, `context` and custom `hooks`, built with [Typescript](https://www.typescriptlang.org/).
+- Develop an efficient pattern for using context with [TypeScript](https://www.typescriptlang.org/), creating a global state in combination with useReducer and custom hooks.
-- TODO
-- TODO
-- TODO
-- TODO

 ## Features

 The main features of the project are:
-- Add, complete, delete and undo task.
+- Add, finish, delete and undo task.
 - Delete all finish task.
 - Accessibility.
 - Saving actions on local storage.